trickstercache/trickster/docs/health.md

 # Health Checks

 ## Health Check Endpoint
-Trickster offers a `/heath` endpoint for monitoring the health of the Trickster service and it's upstream connection to the origin.
-To test the upstream origin, Trickster will make a request to it's labels endpoint (`/label/__name__/values`).
+Trickster offers a `/heath` endpoint for monitoring the health of the Trickster service and its upstream connection to the origin.
+To test the upstream origin, Trickster will make a request to its labels endpoint (`/label/__name__/values`).

 An HTTP response of `200 OK` indicates that the end-to-end request to the origin was successful.